 TEES External Advisory Board holds spring meeting

-Advisory board members shared updates from their subcommittees and also heard updates from TEES administrators about plans for future growth and new research initiatives being pursued by the agency.
+Advisory board members shared updates from their subcommittees and also heard updates from TEES administrators about research and commercialization initiatives, corporate relations efforts, workforce development programs, seed grant funding, regional division partnerships, and national and global initiatives.

-The next advisory board meeting will be held in November.
+Following the meeting, board members toured the recently dedicated Frederick E. Giesecke Engineering Research Building.
+The next advisory board meeting will be held in October.